WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.9.1 - 2021-04-19 =
+* Fixed: missed WPGraphQL settings in our Get Tools/Export functionality.
+* Updated: note about needing a published item to set parent/child relationships in post types.

 = 1.9.0 - 2021-03-30 =
 * Added: WPGraphQL Support when WPGraphQL is installed and active.
 * Fixed: Better handling of code in post_format based helper functions.